huggingface/blog/speecht5.md

 That sounds exactly right!
 The tokenizer used by SpeechT5 is very basic and works on the character level.
 The ASR model will therefore not output any punctuation or capitalization.

 Of course it’s also possible to use the model class directly.
-First load the [fine-tuned model](https://huggingface.co/microsoft/speecht5_asr) and the processor object.
+First, load the [fine-tuned model](https://huggingface.co/microsoft/speecht5_asr) and the processor object.
 The class is now `SpeechT5ForSpeechToText`.

 ```python
 from transformers import SpeechT5Processor, SpeechT5ForSpeechToText